helsing72/ops/Doc/Prerequisites.md

 OPS has been used with Boost versions 1.38, 1.48, 1.53, 1.55 and 1.60.

 ## CMake ##
-Version 3.0.0 or later is required to build OPS with CMake.
+Version 3.1.0 or later is required to build OPS with CMake.
 Make sure the cmake command is in your path.
 CMake can be downloaded at https://cmake.org/.

-OPS has been used with CMake version 3.5.0.
+OPS has been used with CMake version 3.5.0 and later.

 ## Visual Studio (Windows) ##
 OPS has been used with VS2008, VS2010, VS2012, VS2013 and VS2015.